Torin Smith

+After football, he made a career out of working with juvenile delinquents, emotionally disturbed teenagers, mentoring, and being a bodyguard at rock concerts, and for celebrities.

-The former football player was a geography/civics teacher at Workman Middle School in Pensacola, Florida.
+Smith became a geography and civics teacher at Workman Middle School in Pensacola, Florida.
 He was also the head coach for the Workman Middle School Lady Jags basketball team and track club.
 During the 2011–2012 school year, the Lady Jags basketball team went undefeated (10–0) and won the Escambia County Middle School Basketball Championship.
 Also during the 2012 school year, the Lady Jags track club won the Escambia County Middle School Track Championship.
-He won his second Escambia County Basketball Championship during the 2014-2015 school year.
-The Lady Jags basketball team finish the season with a record of 11-1.
-Also, during this time, Smith was the athletic director at the Escambia County Boys and Girls Club.
+He won his second Escambia County Basketball Championship during the 2014–2015 school year.
+The Lady Jags basketball team finish the season with a record of 11–1.

+During this time, Smith was the athletic director at the Escambia County Boys and Girls Club.
 While there his basketball teams won multiple AAU sanctions basketball tournaments and championships.
-Before being a school teacher, he made a career out of working with juvenile delinquents, emotionally disturbed teenagers, mentoring, and being a bodyguard at rock concerts, as well as for personal celebrities.